alexjbuck/digitize-guide/docs/index.md

 > If at any point you get stuck, you can email help@dsop.io to get help.

 > A common error while getting started is finding that you do not have the permission to access a site, e.g. code.il2.dso.mil or jira.il2.dso.mil etc...
-You should contact help@dsop.io to get a ticket created for you.
+You should contact help@dsop.io to get a ticket created for you in support of your Digitize project.

 # Step 0: IL2 Mattermost